2022/2023 Undergraduate Scholarship

 - Provide an autobiographical essay on a single page according to the instructions below.

-- Use single spacing and Arial font no smaller than 11 pt font.
+- Use single spacing and Arial font no smaller than 11 pt.
 Do not include your name anywhere on the essay.

-- Do not be vague: This is your opportunity to demonstrate your passion for Agronomy by referring to specifics from your life: internships, jobs or experiences, classwork, etc., that have been formative in guiding you down this path to Agronomy.
+- This is your opportunity to demonstrate your path of personal and professional development by referring to specifics from your life: internships, jobs or experiences, class work, etc., that have been formative in guiding you down your career path.
 Be detailed.
 Focus on describing your past experiences in reference to any future plans and/or goals you have.
 Any future plans described should be well supported by past experiences and choices, as described in your essay.
-If you have specified a focus in your studies in the application, e.g. plant breeding or precision agriculture, your essay should talk about this somewhere.
+If you have specified a focus in your studies in the application, e.g. plant breeding or precision agriculture, your essay should discuss details about your focus.

 - Your essay should be well-written with good grammar and punctuation, and must follow the formatting guidelines specified above.

-- The essay should be submitted in PDF form.
+- The essay should be submitted in PDF format.

-- Recipients will be notified by Tuesday, January 18, 2022, with the monetary award available after February 1.
+- Recipients will be notified by Friday, January 20, 2023, with the monetary award available after the conference.